raspberrypi/pico-project-generator/README.md

 Create VSCode Project | As well as the CMake files, also create the appropriate Visual Studio Code project files.
 Debugger | Use the specified debugger in the IDE

+## Optional: Installation using Python Pip (Linux)

+This application can **optionally** be installed to your system using standard Python installation tools.
+If you would like to do so, follow the instructions below.
+If you do not wish to install the application, you can run it from the the pico_project directory.

+Clone the repository with: `$ git clone https://github.com/raspberrypi/pico-project-generator` (assuming you are using HTTP to clone repositories).
+Change to the repository's directory with: `$ cd pico-project-generator`.

+The package can then be installed for the current user using: `$ pip install .`, or for all users using `$ sudo pip install .`.

+You can now run the application from any directory with `$ pico_project` plus any arguments detailed in this README, e.g. `$ pico_project --gui`.

+The package can be uninstalled with `$ pip uninstall pico-project-generator`.